 At SolidariTee, we recognise that knowledge is the first step towards meaningful change.
-That's why we're kicking off the year with a full week of action from 1st-7th February, bringing both students and non-students together in support of refugee rights.
-Scroll down to see what's on throughout the week.
+That's why we started 2021 with a full week of action from 1st-7th February, bringing both students and non-students together in support of refugee rights.
+We'd like to say a huge thank you to everyone who got involved - scroll down to read about the events we held during the week.

-The week will begin with our Day of SolidariTee 2021- a day where we encourage everyone who owns a tee across the world (all 30,000+ people!) to wear their SolidariTees on the same day.
+On our annual Day of SolidariTee, we encourage everyone who owns one of our tees across the world (all 30,000+ people!) to wear their SolidariTees on the same day.
 By doing this, we not only raise awareness of the injustices faced by refugees and asylum seekers, but also prove that we, as a movement, truly do stand in solidarity with refugees worldwide.
 As the saying goes, an ocean is nothing but a collection of droplets, and that's something we really stand by.
 One individual t-shirt may not be able to change the world but together we can, and will, make meaningful change for all those affected by forced displacement.

 In the evening, we'll also be streaming live music and comedy on our main page, in addition to a talk on our work and the power of legal aid from SolidariTee's executive director Alexa.